Run VMware Player as a Windows Service with AlwaysUp

 How to Run your VMware Player VM as a Windows Service with AlwaysUp

 Automatically launch your virtual machine when your PC boots & keep it running 24x7.
-No need to log in!
+No need to log in first.

-VMware Player is an free virtualization platform hosting virtual machines and appliances.
+VMware Player is a free virtualization platform hosting virtual machines and appliances.

 AlwaysUp includes advanced tools to make VMware Player start at boot and run 24/7.